 - In a small bowl, stir together the soy sauce, sesame oil and hot sauce.
 Set aside.

-- In a large, non-stick skillet, heat 1/2 of the vegetable oil over medium-high heat.
-Add the diced ham, red bell pepper and the chopped white parts of the green onions.
-Cook and stir for 5 to 7 minutes, or until ham is browned and bell pepper is crisp-tender.
+- In a large, non-stick skillet, heat a 1/2 Tablespoon of the vegetable oil over medium-high heat.
+Add the diced red bell pepper and cook for 5 to 7 minutes, or until crisp-tender.
+Next, add the ham and the chopped white parts of the green onions.
+Cook and stir until ham is slightly browned.
 Stir in the garlic and cook another minute.
-Pour this mixture into a bowl, and set aside.
+Pour this mixture into a bowl; set aside.